-In the United Kingdom servicing can be carried out either by a heateam service engineer or a CORGI registered installer.
+In the United Kingdom servicing can be carried out either by a heateam service engineer or a GAS SAFE REGISTER engineer.
+Outside of the United Kingdom servicing can be carried out either by a CORGI or GAS SAFE REGISTER engineer.
 You must register your fire with heateam, the service division of Baxi Heating UK Limited, either by completing and returning the registration card or calling our free telephone registration line on 0800 032 72 44.

-It is also a requirement of the warranty that the fire has an annual service (every 12 months) in accordance with the installation and servicing instructions, performed by a CORGI registered engineer.
-If you would like heateam to carry this out this service, please call on 08700 60 30 60.
+It is also a requirement of the warranty that the fire has an annual service (every 12 months) in accordance with the installation and servicing instructions, performed by a GAS SAFE REGISTER engineer, (CORGI or GAS SAFE REGISTER outside of UK), please call on 0844 8711 525.